Worried your child has ADHD: first steps

 - offering one-on-one help whenever possible

-- planning the classroom so that children with special needs are seated near the front of the room and away from distractions
+- planning the classroom so that children with additional needs are seated near the front of the room and away from distractions

 - making a visual checklist of tasks that need to be completed